jqueuniet/netbox-go/apiv4_1/docs/NestedSiteGroup.md

 ### NewNestedSiteGroup

-`func NewNestedSiteGroup(id int32, url string, displayUrl string, display string, name string, slug string, depth int32, ) *NestedSiteGroup`
+`func NewNestedSiteGroup(id int32, url string, name string, slug string, depth int32, ) *NestedSiteGroup`

 NewNestedSiteGroup instantiates a new NestedSiteGroup object This constructor will assign default values to properties that have it defined,